WayScience/CytoSnake/docs/tutorial.md

 - `DATATYPE` flag tells cytosnake the origin of these morphology feature datasets (currently either CellProfiler or DeepProfiler).

-The init mode initalizes the provided input files into the appropriate file structure that accommodates all the workflows available in CytoSnake.
+The init mode initializes the provided input files into the appropriate file structure that accommodates all the workflows available in CytoSnake.